Emerald Buying Guide

 Taking Care of Emerald Jewelry?
 When you store jewelry, protection from theft and damage should be a prime consideration.
 A jewelry box can protect pieces from damage if they are stored individually, but it is one of the first places burglars look.
 Emerald should never be cleaned with an ultrasonic cleaner but with a soft cloth.
 Emeralds should be wrapped separately in soft material or placed individually in pouches.
 Wear jewelry after you are dressed up.
 Have a professional check your jewelry every couple of years to check the setting as well as the stones.

 Important Considerations: Both intensity and tone of color can be significantly affected by the proportioning of the cut.
 In other words, a good gem cutter working with a fine stone will be able to bring out its inherent beauty to the fullest.
-A poor cutter make may make the same stone less desirable, beacause a poor cut will significantly reduce the vividness and alter the depth of the color (saturation), usually producing a stone that is too dark.
+A poor cutter make may make the same stone less desirable, because a poor cut will significantly reduce the vividness and alter the depth of the color (saturation), usually producing a stone that is too dark.
 In emeralds a shallow cut might bring more color saturation than a deeper cut.